Little Sutton, Cheshire

-Little Sutton is a village on the Wirral Peninsula, in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
+Little Sutton is a village on the Wirral Peninsula, in the unitary authority area of Cheshire West and Chester and the ceremonial county of Cheshire, England.
 Located between Childer Thornton and Great Sutton, it is a suburb of the town of Ellesmere Port.
 Little Sutton is mostly residential and sits either side of the A41 road, linking Birkenhead and Chester.

 History

 Little Sutton and neighbouring Great Sutton were mentioned in a single entry in the Domesday Book of 1086 as Sudtone, under the ownership of the canons of St Werburgh's Abbey.

-The settlement was previously a township in the parish of Eastham, in the Wirral Hundred.
-A civil parish from 1866, it was abolished in 1950 and subsumed into Ellesmere Port.
+Little Sutton was formerly a township in the parish of Eastham, in the Wirral Hundred.
+In 1866 Little Sutton became a separate civil parish, on 1 April 1950 the parish was abolished and merged with Ellesmere Port.
 The population was recorded at 166 in 1801, 432 in 1851 and rising to 1,109 in 1901.
+In 1931 the parish had a population of 2258.
+From 1974 to 2009 it was in Ellesmere Port and Neston district.

 Geography

 Little Sutton is in the southern part of the Wirral Peninsula and a suburban area of the town of Ellesmere Port.